MIAP FAQ

 MIAP students do not traditionally receive full funding, so they generally supplement scholarship and/or internship awards with external sources of funding.
 U.S. Citizens and eligible non-citizens can fill out the FAFSA (Free Application for Federal Student Aid) to apply for federal financial aid.

 Even students who were not eligible for federal aid as undergraduates are strongly encouraged to apply.
-From studentaid.ed.gov: “In almost all cases, graduate students are considered independent...and are not required to supply parent information on the FAFSA.”
-See the graduate federal aid brochure here.
+As stated on the brochure for Financial Aid for Graduate or Professional Students: “In almost all cases, graduate students are considered independent and are not required to supply parent information on the FAFSA.”
+See the graduate federal aid brochere here.

 International students may also want to research municipal or federal funding from their home countries, as well as the Fulbright Foreign Student Program to see if a Fulbright scholarship may be available to residents of their home country pursuing graduate study in the U.S.